 "All of the resources of the modern, integrated symphonic band are drawn upon to create an almost overwhelming sound picture of tone color, power and sonority," according to the notes in the score.

-Russian Christmas Music's popularity has spread beyond the concert stage, too.
-The work has become indelibly identified with the Crossmen drum and bugle corps, which has performed the work in five of its field shows over its 45-year history and made the work its signature tune.
+The popularity of Russian Christmas Music has spread beyond the concert stage, too.
+The work has become indelibly identified with the Crossmen drum and bugle corps, which has performed the work in five of its field shows over its 47-year history and made the work its signature tune.
 Many other corps have performed the work, too, including heavyweights such as Drum Corps International's Carolina Crown, the Cavaliers and Santa Clara Vanguard, and Drum Corps Associates' Reading Buccaneers.

 "It's a wonderful work to program and a joy to conduct," Luckhardt said, adding: "It has to be an ending piece.
 What do you program after that work?"